Elad Moisseiev* and Anat Loewenstein Pages 4860 - 4863 ( 4 )

 Exudative age-related macular degeneration (AMD) is a major indication for the administration of intravitreal injections of anti-VEGF agents, which have been established as a very effective pharmacotherapy for this disease.
 However, treatment with anti-VEGF agents requires several patient visits for monitoring and treatment.
 Strategies for achieving a longer duration of pharmacological action are currently being developed.
 These include the development of longer-acting drugs, and of novel technologies to increase the duration of action of administered agents.
 This manuscript will review the novel drugs and technologies currently being developed for achieving a longer-action pharmacotherapy for exudative AMD.

-Age related macular degeneration, long term, long acting, intravitreal therapy.
+Age related macular degeneration, long term, long acting, intravitreal therapy, anti-VEGF agents, pharmacotherapy.

-Department of Ophthalmology, Meir Medical Center, Kfar Saba, Sackler Faculty of Medicine, Tel Aviv University, Tel Aviv
+Sackler Faculty of Medicine, Tel Aviv University, Tel Aviv, Sackler Faculty of Medicine, Tel Aviv University, Tel Aviv